 Whilst they appreciated the importance of their human resource, they felt that the advances in technology provided a larger basket of choices and options.

-This means an investment in:
+It requires an investment in:

 - platforms versus products,